-IHDSL is not seeking disposition of its stranded meter costs.
-IHDSL continues to recover these costs by including the net book value of stranded meters in its rate base for rate-making purposes, as recommended by the Board in its Decision with Reasons in the Combined Proceeding.
+Orillia continues to recover these costs by including the net book value of stranded meters in its rate base for rate-making purposes, as recommended by the Board in its Decision with Reasons in the Combined Proceeding.
+Orillia will amortize the cost of the stranded meters over the period remaining until the next cost of service rate application in 2014 at which time Orillia will seek disposition through a rate rider.